 Do you regularly make sure that your access is secure?
 Do you need a reminder to update your password?
 Rejoice!
 May 5th is World Password Day!
-This means not only is it a great day, with an easy way to remember to remember to change your passwords, but learn more about how to make your information more secure.
+This means not only is it a great day, with an easy way to remember to change your passwords, but learn more about how to make your information more secure.

 Passwords protect more than just a person’s Netflix or Amazon Prime information.
 They protect out personal online information, such as banking info or social security numbers, from cybercriminals.
 Cybercriminals have many methods when it comes to accessing your personal info.